 Cleaning the New Grill Grates

 Cleaning the new grill grates is a cinch.
-A few years ago I was fortunate enough to work with a company that sells a product called The Great Scrape.
+A few years ago, I was fortunate enough to work with a company that sells a product called The Great Scrape.
 The Great Scrape is a wooden paddle that you use to clean your grill grates with.

-The awesome thing about using The Great Scrape is you no longer have to worry about using a wire brush.
+The awesome thing about using The Great Scrape is that you no longer have to worry about using a wire brush.
 Using a wire brush can risk getting metal bristles in your food.

 Thanks for stopping by Southern Food Junkie.
 It is our hope that you enjoy this recipe sharing it with friends, family, and coworkers.
 Make sure to take time to give thanks to the creator, God, by which all blessings flow.